goc9000/baon/doc/Full Language Reference and Tutorial.md

 - `->unbrace` : Removes all parentheses and braces from the matched text.
 E.g. `(remix[4])` becomes `remix4`.

-- `->paras` : Adds parentheses around the matched text.
-Note that any leading or trailing whitespace will remain outside the parentheses, e.g. `'__test_'->paras` produces `__(test)_`.
+- `->parens` : Adds parentheses around the matched text.
+Note that any leading or trailing whitespace will remain outside the parentheses, e.g. `'__test_'->parens` produces `__(test)_`.

-- `->inparas` : Keeps only the text between the first pair of matching parentheses in the matched text.
+- `->inparens` : Keeps only the text between the first pair of matching parentheses in the matched text.
 Nested parentheses are not supported.
 If there are no matching parentheses in the text, it will be completely deleted.
-E.g. `'Track 01 (radio mix)'->inparas` produces `radio mix`.
+E.g. `'Track 01 (radio mix)'->inparens` produces `radio mix`.

 - `->braces`, `->inbraces` : As above, but for straight braces, i.e. `[` and `]`.